-We aspire for our workforce to be truly representative.
-For all sections of society and our customer.
-And for each employee to feel respected and able to give their best
+In addition, we aspire for our workforce to be truly representative, and for every one of our employees to feel respected and able to give their best.

-How do we ensure that Equality and Diversity is an integral element of everything that we do?
+How do we ensure that equality and diversity is integral to everything we do?

 - domestic violence

-Havebury has effective leadership and governance arrangements in place to monitor E&D.
+We have effective arrangements in place to monitor equality and diversity.

-- The Equality Policy is fully supported by the Board of Directors.
-The Board is ultimately responsible for it and will provide leadership to ensure that the policy is successful.
-Board Members are trained so they can support equality and diversity.
+- Our Equality Policy is fully supported by the Board of Directors.
+Members of the board are responsible for the document and provide leadership to ensure that it is successful

 - Diversity champions are in place at various levels within the business

-- All staff undergo Equality & Diversity training.
+- All staff undergo equality and diversity training

-- The Equality and Diversity Forum Group will help Havebury prioritise its Equality and Diversity Action Plan.
+- The Equality and Diversity Forum helps us prioritise our Equality and Diversity Action Plan

-Established in May 2011, Inclusive Employers are the UK’s first and leading membership organisation for employers looking to build inclusive workplaces.
+Havebury is a member of Inclusive Employers.
+Established in May 2011, Inclusive Employers is the UK’s first and leading membership organisation for employers looking to build inclusive workplaces.

 Inclusive Employers are responsible for providing creative, engaging initiatives to build inclusive cultures.
-Plus to support us in developing ways to increase inclusion within the workplace and share best practice.
+They support us in developing ways to increase inclusion within the workplace and share best practice.

 For further details regarding Inclusive Employers, please click here.